kailash-manasarovar/statement/docs/timeline/2021/july.md

 - She knows who I am too.
 - She wants to tell me something.
 - We never speak.
-- I now believe she was targeted, like me, via the Orfeo de Denia choir, Klara Sarkadi, and maybe even Mercedes too.
+- I now believe she was targeted, like me, via the Orfeo de Dénia choir, Klara Sarkadi, and maybe even Mercedes too.
 - She wanted to tell me this; and somehow she did.
 - Maybe she also wanted to tell me the truth about Lorraine; that probably everyone knows.